Review: Bing & Ruth – No Home of the Mind

 The tracks that highlight this mental non-place best end up being the slower, more spacious cuts.
 For example, on “As Much As Possible,” Moore’s piano is lower and more meditative than on other tracks, creating a good foundation for the other players to compose over.
 Similarly, another standout, “Is Drop,” dismisses the piano almost entirely for half of the track.
 Moore restricts himself to light melodies over a uniquely heavy background of sliding bass lines and airy tape textures.
 This occurs until the midpoint of the track, which explodes into the most emotionally stunning section on the album.
 The piano pounds out heavily romantic chords while the rest of the ensemble plays an ascending harmonic progression, firing the track toward the cosmos.

 No Home of the Mind is a tribute to how imagination can turn mundane, simple experiences into something explosive and colorful.
 David Moore and his ensemble showcase their ability to stretch a musical idea to its limits, mastering the control of tension.
-Bing & Ruth explore somewhat familiar and recognizable realities, but ones only found in dreams and the hidden pockets of the mind. –Connor Lockie
+Bing & Ruth explore somewhat familiar and recognizable realities, but ones only found in dreams and the hidden pockets of the mind. –Audrey Lockie